-Provide an outline of the proposed research, including the research objective and how the proposed research contributes to one or more of the approved topics for the 2024 Ethics Summer Studentships (300-words limit).
+Provide outline of your proposed research, including your research objective and how your proposed research contributes to research ethics and/or one or more of the suggested topics for the Ethics Summer Studentships 2025 (maximum 300 words).
+Please write in lay language, using as little discipline-specific jargon as possible.